Skip to contents

 "analytical" (default) Closed-form contractions through sensitivity equations Exact and cheapest; one batched sensitivity solve per study over the node grid

-"fd" Forward FD of full NLL All parameters
+"fd" Central FD of full NLL All parameters; 2 n_p NLL evals per step

 "none" BOBYQA (derivative-free) No gradient